mainwp/mainwp/readme.txt

 = 2.0.5 - 1-7-15 =
 * Fixed: Search issue (not showing all results when searching the sites page)
-* Fixed: Incorrect "Another backup process is running, try again later" message.
+* Fixed: Incorrect "Another backup process is running; try again later" message.
 * Added: Enhanced backup fetch to support a broader range of hosts
 * Added: Speed enhancement in the syncing process
 * Added: Action logs (to provide better debugging)